BokaiZhu/microbiomeFISH/README.md

 Several softwares/datafiles are required for this protocol:
 1. **ARB** for initial probe design
-2. The curated **human intestinal 16s rRNA pool** files
+2. The curated **human intestinal 16s rRNA pool** files, this is the probe designing pool
-3. **R**, **OligoArrayAux** and **microbiomeFISH** r package for probe screening
+3. **R**, **OligoArrayAux** and **microbiomeFISH** r package for downstream probe screening, modeifeied from [DECIPHER](http://www2.decipher.codes/)

 ### ARB installation and setup

 [The ARB software](http://http://www.arb-home.de/) is a graphically oriented package comprising various tools for sequence database handling and data analysis.
 We will use this software for intial targeting sequece identification.
 The installation guidence is [here](http://www.arb-home.de/downloads.html).

 After successfuly installing ARB, you should be able to fire it up in terminal by typing arb:

 <p align="center"><img width=80%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/arb_start.gif"></p>

-For new TYPO3 installations, there's a 1-click [Aimeos distribution](https://typo3.org/extensions/repository/view/aimeos_dist) available too.
-Choose the Aimeos distribution from the list of available distributions in the Extension Manager and you will get a completely set up shop system including demo data for a quick start.
+### Sequence pool database

+These files are the curated sequence pool containing 12,932 near full length 16s rRNA sequences, assigned with taxonomy information.
+The detailed process of producing these files can be found in the paper.

 ### R package and dependencies